-Each of Subversion's core libraries can be said to exist in
+Each of Subversion's core libraries can be said to

-Repository Access (RA) layer, or the Client layer (see
+the Repository Access (RA) layer, or the Client layer (see

 Figure 1, “Subversion's architecture” in the Preface).